Panogen/sorazora_serif/README.md

 ### Installation
 This package contains two fonts:
 - Sorazora Serif Regular<!--
-		sorazora-serif-w4.otf-->
+		sorazora-serif-w4.otf--> <!--Uncomment this once a release is ready.-->
 - Sorazora Serif Italic<!--
-		sorazora-serif-italic-w4.otf-->
+		sorazora-serif-italic-w4.otf--> <!--Uncomment this once a release is ready.-->

 Right click or double click on the font files and hit "Install".
 If you are installing a new version of the font, hit OK on the prompt that appears.

-Some previous font builds can be found in \/sources/builds/.
+Some previous font builds can be found in /sources/builds/.
 However, most of these have been removed to minimize scrolling when I am testing font builds.
 To find these builds, one must go back in the commit history on GitHub.

-All font builds with a version number less than 1.0.0 are considered 'alpha' or 'beta' and don't contain all of the features.

 ### OpenType features
 The `calt` feature is used to process the contextual forms in Xymyric.
 This includes both alphabetic characters and